Dodda Ganesh

-Dodda Narasiah Ganesh (born 30 June 1973) is a former Indian cricketer who played in 4 Tests and one ODI in 1997.
+Dodda Narasiah Ganesh (.
+Born 30 June 1973) is a former Indian cricketer who played in 4 Tests and one ODI in 1997.
 He was a right-arm seam bowler and lower-order batsman.

 Ganesh failed to make an impression in his limited Test opportunities, picking up just five wickets at an average of 57.40.
 In first-class cricket, he took 365 wickets from 104 matches, including 299 at 27.09 for his domestic team Karnataka.

 Early career

 Dodda Ganesh started as a wicket-keeper and an opening batsman.
-His idols while growing up were K. N. Ananthapadmanabhan, the Kerala wicket-keeper, and India's World Cup-winning wicket-keeper Syed Kirmani.
+His idols while growing up were K. N. Ananthapadmanabhan, the Kerala spin bowler, and India's World Cup-winning wicket-keeper Syed Kirmani.
 Gundappa Viswanath spotted his bowling talent and enrolled him at the Chikna club.
 Early days he played in the streets of Balehonnur, where he played with the likes of Ismail.
-Frustrated with the lack of opportunities, he shifted to AV Jayaprakash's training camp, where he prospered as a bowler and was forced his way into the Karnataka side.
+Frustrated with the lack of opportunities, he shifted to AV Jayaprakash's training camp, where he prospered as a bowler and forced his way into the Karnataka side.